Van Buren Township, Michigan

 Van Buren Township is a charter township in Wayne County in the U.S. state of Michigan.
 A western suburb of Detroit, Van Buren Township is located roughly 28 mi southwest of downtown Detroit, and 17 mi southeast of Ann Arbor.
 As of the 2020 census, the township had a population of 30,375.
-It surrounds, but is independent of, the city of Belleville.
+It surrounds, but is independent of, the city of Belleville, and locations within the township are often referred to as being in Belleville.

 Belleville Lake is a principal geographic feature, and the township is also home to Willow Run Airport, which extends into neighboring Ypsilanti Township.